-The STARS Mentoring Project is a collaboration of community agencies that have come together for the purpose of matching recruited mentors with children of incarcerated parents.
+The AZ STARS Statewide Mentoring Project is a collaboration of community agencies that have come together for the purpose of matching recruited mentors with children of incarcerated parents.
 The collaboration consists of:

 Pima Prevention Partnership